 Women who have carpal tunnel syndrome may also have smaller carpal tunnels than women who don't have the condition.

 - Nerve-damaging conditions.
-Some chronic illnesses, such as diabetes, increase your risk of nerve damage, including damage to your median nerve.
+Some chronic illnesses, such as diabetes, increase the risk of nerve damage, including damage to the median nerve.